arieftb/tb-note-learning/README.md

 ## Usage

 ### Adding a Note

+1. Navigate to the Add Note page
-1. Fill in the title and body in the "Add New Note" section
+2. Fill in the title and body in the form
-2. Click the "Add" button to create a new note
+3. Click the "Add" button to create a new note

 ### Managing Notes